 (Prerequisite: MATH 107 or 114) Detailed coverage of descriptive statistics.
 An introduction to the elements of probability theory (including Bayes's theorem) and decision theory, and index numbers.
 The major discrete and continuous probability distributions are covered with an emphasis on business applications.
-Data analysis will be done using appropriate software.
+Data analysis will be done using the appropriate software.

 (Prerequisite: STAT 251; corequisite: C/IL 104) A survey of inferential statistical methods covering sampling distributions, interval estimation, hypothesis testing, goodness-of-fit tests, analysis of variance, regression and correlation analysis, and non-parametric statistics.
-Data analysis will be done using appropriate software.
+Data analysis will be done using the appropriate software.

 (Prerequisite: MATH 107 or 114) Coverage of statistical tools to analyze economic data.
 Topics include measures of central tendency, dispersion, probability distributions, index numbers, time series analysis, regression and correlation, and analysis of variance.
-Data analysis will be done using appropriate software.
+Data analysis will be done using the appropriate software.

 (Prerequisite: STAT 251) A survey of quantitative techniques used to analyze and solve business problems.
-Topics include linear programming methods, waiting line models, project scheduling, and simulation.
+Topics include linear programming methods, waiting for line models, project scheduling, and simulation.
 Emphasis is placed on model building and analysis using spreadsheet software.

 (Prerequisites: OIM 351, STAT 252) A functional view of how to manage the activities involved in the process of converting or transforming resources into products or services.
-Topics include an overview of strategic decisions, forecasting, product design, process planning, facility layout, basic inventory models, capacity planning, aggregate planning and scheduling.
+Topics include an overview of strategic decisions, forecasting, product design, process planning, facility layout, basic inventory models, capacity planning, aggregate planning, and scheduling.

 This is the first course in the area of Enterprise Management.
 Students will learn to appreciate the integration of a company's core business processes.
 Students will be exposed to the main business processes that drive an organization, the interactions within and between them, and the effect of integration on the decision-making environment.
-This course uses an enterprise-wide integrated information-systems software and simulated data for a model company.
+This course uses an enterprise-wide integrated information systems software and simulated data for a model company.

 (Prerequisite: STAT 252) The philosophy of Total Quality Management (TQM) and issues concerning its implementation are studied, covering the approaches of well-known leaders in the field, e.g., Deming.
 Topics include employee empowerment, quality-improvement tools, cross-functional teams, leadership for quality, statistical- process control, process capability, Taguchi methods, ISO 9000 standards, and the role of inspection in quality management.

 (Prerequisite: OIM 471 or permission of instructor) Many companies view Supply Chain Management as the core of their business strategy.
-Student will learn how principles of Supply Chain Management integrate into the management of the enterprise and the business processes.
+The student will learn how principles of Supply Chain Management integrate into the management of the enterprise and the business processes.
 Students will examine the use of information technologies in Supply Chain Management.
 Computer software will be used to gain hands-on experience.
 (OIM 366 and EC 470 are offered jointly.)

 (Prerequisite: MGT 351) This course will examine advanced project-management concepts from all phases of the project lifecycle (from requirements- specification through post-project assessment).
 Special emphasis will be placed on understanding projects within the context of complex organizational settings by utilizing an open-systems perspective.
 Linkages with more permanent administration structures within the organization will be reviewed.
 (OIM 462 and MGT 462 are offered jointly.)